HelloMati/MI8/mi8_README.md

 With the use of Springboot we set out to create an API that would consolidate the knowledge we gathered and create a game.
 This game sets out to contain interconnected objects as well as bespoke methods which can affect the game-state.

 ### Screenshots
+---

 ![](mi8_diagram/Agent_Irena.png "Mission Introduction")

+Above is the mission screen that is created as soon as you create a character.

 ---

 ### Our Process